-4.10.3.2 The samples used in the concordance study should reflect the type of STR test kit being

-601 should use male DNA).
+4.10.3.2 The samples used in the concordance study should reflect the type of STR test kit being validated (e.g., autosomal STR typing test kit should use both male and female DNA, direct amplification typing test kits should use buccal swabs, or stain punches; Y-STR test typing kit should use male DNA).

-The sample types used in the concordance study should include an appropriate certified reference

-604 material and may include proficiency test samples, amplification positive controls, purchased blood

-605 samples, or genomic DNA derived from stable cell lines.
+The sample types used in the concordance study should include an appropriate certified reference material and may include proficiency test samples, amplification positive controls, purchased blood samples, or genomic DNA derived from stable cell lines.

-606 NOTE Refer to Section 4.1.2. for information on use of DNA samples from staff members.
+NOTE SeeRefer to Section 4.1.2. for information on use of DNA samples from staff members.

-- 4.10.5.1 A comparison of the observed alleles to the known values (if established) should beperformed. - 610 4.10.5.2 The presence of a discordant genotype result at a locus should be documented in the 611 final validation summary and a possible reason provided.
+4.10.5.1 A comparison of the observed alleles to the known values (if established) should be performed.

+4.10.5.2 The presence of a discordant genotype result at a locus should be documented in the final validation summary and a possible reason provided.

-- 613 Observed discordant results may not invalidate the concordance study.
-Common reasons for - 614 discordance may include a null allele resulting from a primer binding site mutation, a difference in - allele call due to different PCR primer sets, or a different method of DNA separation affecting - resolution or migration.
-Stochastic effects from amplifying low levels of DNA can also produce - 617 discordant results due to elevated stutter or allele dropout. - 618 4.11 Known References and Casework-like Samples
+Observed discordant results may not invalidate the concordance study.
+Common reasons for discordance may include a null allele resulting from a primer binding site mutation, a difference in allele call due to different PCR primer sets, or a different method of DNA separation affecting resolution or migration.
+Stochastic effects from amplifying low levels of DNA can also produce discordant results due to elevated stutter or allele dropout.

+4.11 Known References and Casework-like Samples

-619 4.11.1 Requirement from ASB Standard 039 (also available for public comment).
+4.11.1 Requirement from ASB Standard 039 (also available for public comment).

-- 620 NOTE Refer to section 4.1.10.1 of ASB Standard 039, Standard for Internal Validation of Human Short Tandem 621 Repeat Profiling on Capillary Electrophoresis Platforms (also available for public comment). - 622 "The assessment shall include studies utilizing known and casework-like samples with a range - 623 of sample types representative of those expected to be encountered by the testing laboratory. - 624 These studies shall minimally include processing a set of samples using all DNA extraction and - 625 quantification chemistries utilized by the laboratory to verify compatibility with the new STR - 626 test kit."
+NOTE Refer to section 4.1.10.1 of ASB Standard 039, Standard for Internal Validation of Human Short Tandem Repeat Profiling on Capillary Electrophoresis Platforms (also available for public comment).

+"The laboratoryassessment shall conductinclude studies utilizing Knownknown and Caseworkcasework-like samples with a range of sample types representative of those expected to be encountered by the testing laboratory.
+These studies shall minimally include processing a set of samples using all DNA extraction and quantification chemistries utilized by the laboratory to verify compatibility with the new STR test kit."

-The purpose of the known references and casework-like samples study is to assess the performance of validated parameters of the STR test kit using case-type samples processed using upstream
+The purpose of the known references and casework-like samples study is to assess the performance of validated parameters of the STR test kit using case-type samples processed using upstream laboratory procedures.

-630 laboratory procedures.